 The Indian economy has been delivering strong economic growth across most sectors for the last few years.
-However, to achieve inclusive and sustainable, it is vital to develop its infrastructure--power, water, roads, ports, airports, urban bus and metro lines, health and education facilities, etc.--which serve as the backbone for businesses, livelihoods, and living.
+However, to achieve inclusive and sustainable growth, it is vital to develop the country's infrastructure, such as power, water, roads, ports, airports, urban bus and metro lines, health and education facilities.
 Infrastructure demand is expected to go up to $1 trillion under India’s 12th Five-Year Plan (2012-2017).

-The Government of India (GOI) has therefore focused on developing several enabling tools and activities to spur private sector investments into the country through public-private partnerships (PPPs).
-These are vital for catalyzing of investments for building new infrastructure, and for efficient operation and maintenance of assets, existing and new, over their lifetime and ensuring focus on service delivery.
+The Government of India has therefore focused on developing several enabling tools and activities to spur private sector investments into the country through public-private partnerships (PPPs).
+These are vital for catalyzing investments in new infrastructure, and for efficient operation and maintenance of assets, existing and new, over their lifetime and ensuring focus on service delivery.

-Mainstreaming PPPs in India is a joint program of ADB and the GOI, through India’s Department of Economic Affairs (DEA), to enable PPPs by focusing on such activities such as:
+Mainstreaming PPPs in India is a joint program of ADB and the government, through India’s Department of Economic Affairs, which focus on such activities as:

 Since 2006, ADB has been supporting the program through seven technical assistance projects.